In blogging and Internet marketing in general, conversions are everything. Really.

 The more weight your name carries, the better.

-If you’ve seen The Hobbit (great film, by the way – definitely mark a date on your calendar to watch it soon), then you would have Authoritynoticed that whenever the name “Thorin Oakenshield” is mentioned, a certain awe and deep respect is evident in the faces of those in the vicinity.
+If you’ve seen The Hobbit (great film, by the way – definitely mark a date on your calendar to watch it soon), then you would have noticed that whenever the name “Thorin Oakenshield” is mentioned, a certain awe and deep respect is evident in the faces of those in the vicinity.
 His name is great, his name carries weight, and his name has a stamp of authority across it.

 The more authority you wield and the more respect you command in your niche, the more likely people are to subscribe to your blog.